Code-Institute-Submissions/RaoulRV-python-project_AugResub/README.md

     - Added more extensive input validation and error checking
     - Fixed issue where inputting a non integer would crash the program
     - Added better feedback messages that tell the user what he did wrong ([example](https://i.imgur.com/EyTs1KP.png))
+    - Fleshed out the "Input Validation" section in the readme.md
 - Added "start screen" that includes information about the game and how to play it (example)
+- Added "Libraries and Modules" section in readme.md
+- Added "Defensive Application Testing" section in readme.md